 It is also important to note that methadone alone cannot fix the problem.
 The harsh truth is that opioid addiction is a complicated issue.
 In an ideal world, it would have been possible to just take certain medications one time and fully recover from the addiction.
 Unfortunately, we don’t live in an ideal world.
 While methadone treatment is certainly beneficial for those recovering from opioid addiction, you shouldn’t entirely depend on it to fix the issue.

 When an addict tries to stay off the drug, it can lead to a number of severe and complicated withdrawal symptoms.
 This is the main reason most people struggle to give up their addiction and often relapse.
-Taking a moderate dosage of methadone after weaning off illicit opioids can significantly decrease the chance of relapse.
+Taking a moderate dosage of methadone after weaning off illicit opioids can significantly decrease the chance of relapse and avoid severe opioid withdrawal symptoms.
 Not only does methadone act as a replacement, but it also prevents the user’s ability to function properly without losing their senses.

 However, it is necessary to combine long-term counseling and other treatments with methadone treatment to make a full recovery.
-While you’re going through counseling, methadone treatment will provide the physical relief necessary to prevent severe relapses.
+While you’re going through counseling, methadone treatment will provide the physical relief necessary to prevent severe relapses and opioid withdrawal symptoms.

 How Effective Is Methadone in Treating Opioids Addiction?

 If you’re opting for a new medication, you want to learn as much about it as possible; this includes being aware of your chances of success.
 However, when it comes to treating any type of addiction, it can be extremely hard to determine the success rate.
 A lot of factors affect determine whether a patient is able to make a full recovery or not.